t2-project/documentation/source/microservices/deploy.rst

 ----------------------------------------

 Set the `application properties <https://github.com/t2-project/order/tree/main/src/main/resources>`__.
-They are in located at :file:`./src/main/resources/` You want to consult the service's README on the meaning of the properties.
+They are located at :file:`./src/main/resources/`
+You want to consult the service's README on the meaning of the properties.

 Step 3 : Build Local Dependencies